mlrun/mlrun/docs/store/datastore.md

 #### v3io
-When running in an Iguazio system, MLRun will automatically configure executed functions to use `v3io` storage, and will pass the needed access-key for authentication.
-Refer to the [auto-mount](Function_storage_auto_mount) section for more details.
+When running in an Iguazio system, MLRun will automatically configure executed functions to use `v3io` storage, and will pass the needed parameters (such as access-key) for authentication.
+Refer to the [auto-mount](Function_storage_auto_mount) section for more details on this process.

+In some cases, v3io configuration needs to be overridden.
+The following parameters may be configured:

+* `V3IO_API` - URL pointing to the v3io web-API service.
+* `V3IO_ACCESS_KEY` - access key used to authenticate with the web API.
+* `V3IO_USERNAME` - the user-name authenticating with v3io.
+While not strictly required when using an access-key to authenticate, it is used in several use-cases, such as resolving paths to home-directory.

 #### S3
 * `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` - [access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)